DRMacIver/notebook/ideas.md

 * [x] Doing people a favour by making decisions.
 * [x] Installing cut out switches in your thought processes
 * [x] The tyranny of false positives as a driver of homophily
+* [x] Emotional regulation as resolving alief/belief inconsistencies
 * [ ] Permission as the fundamental social need
 * [ ] Pluralistic ignorance
+* [ ] Eye pressure and switching contexts as an enabling technology
 * [ ] Ways in which I could improve my communication skills
 * [ ] Notes on my experience of poly
 * [ ] Specific binary goals as a tool for self-development